-An ageless being from 1527 who survives on sea water and crunchy peanut butter.
+An ageless being from 1527 who survives on sea water and red cans.

 Born and raised in Shetland to a local man and Dutch mam.
 After studying Archaeology in Edinburgh Marjolein moved to Amsterdam, where, after a series of unfortunate incidents, Marjolein hit rock bottom.
 But then, out of the ashes, sprang forth a comedian.

-She also writes, films, acts in and edits content for the BBC, both television and internet.
-Marjolein works as a contributor for BBC the Social and BBC Shortstuff and appears weekly on BBC Scotland's The People's News.
+She also creates and acts in content for the BBC, both television and internet.
+Marjolein works as a contributor for BBC the Social and BBC Shortstuff and was a regular contributor on BBC Scotland's The People's News.

 "Marjolein Robertson is a highly promising and delightfully original act." - Jay Richardson, The Scotsman (2018)

 "Her performance was easygoing, charming, and disarmingly frank, reducing the audience to quivering puddles of laughter constantly, with stories of romantic failures and drunken shenanigans." - Alex Garrick-Wright, Shetland News (2017)